muritane/coordination-architecture/README.md

 This framework applies to biological, artificial, institutional, and hybrid agents wherever action requires **exact execution under irreversible abstraction and bounded resources**.

+It is a boundary logic, not a learning algorithm, optimization method, or moral theory.

 ---

 ## What Is Intentionally Deferred to Appendices